Otaka prize

-The Otaka prize (尾高賞 Otaka-shō) is a prize annually awarded since 1952.
+The Otaka prize (Japanese:尾高賞 Otaka-shō) is a prize annually awarded since 1952.
 It is named after the Japanese composer and conductor Hisatada Otaka, the prize is given to Japanese composers, and is awarded by the NHK Symphony Orchestra.
 Awardees include, Toshi Ichiyanagi, Shinichiro Ikebe, Toshiro Mayuzumi and the first woman awardee, Keiko Fujiie.
+The Otaka prize has been described as prestigious, and as the leading Japanese award.